Gifts of Stock

 Tribute & Memorial Gifts

-Tribute and memorial gifts provide a meaningful way to honor a special person in your life while helping to sustain Maine’s island and remote coastal communities.
+Tribute and memorial gifts provide a meaningful way to honor a special person in your life while helping to sustain Maine’s island and coastal communities.
 To make a gift in honor of a loved one or important event (weddings, birthdays, retirement celebrations), click here and be sure to fill in the dedication line.
 We will send a card featuring a print by Peter Ralston notifying the honoree that a gift was made in their name, where instructed by the donor.

 Gifts In Kind